omkia/elasticsearch-tutorial/docs/index.md

 4. Elasticsearch 7.6
 5. Postman

+## Download and install
-## Download and install the .zip elasticsearch package
+Download and install the .zip elasticsearch package
 ### Download

 Download the .zip archive for Elasticsearch v7.9.0 from: